fields1631/fields1631.github.io/_pages/about.md

 My research interests include physical design and application of machine learning, distributed storage and computing systems and natural language processing.

+I've been admitted by HKU CS and I'll become a Ph.D. student in 2022.

 Recent Activities
 ======